Nigel Sears: Coaching career

-However, success was hard to come by, with Ivanovic being unable to beat top ten players on a regular basis and having reached a final since November 2011, and having suffered many heavy defeats along the way (Ivanovic has suffered five 6–0 set losses since July 2012, including a double-bagel loss at the 2012 Rogers Cup).
-This led to questions being asked about Ivanovic's progress since appointing Sears as coach in 2011.

-Sears was sacked as Ivanovic's coach following Wimbledon 2013, in which Ivanovic was defeated in the second round by Eugenie Bouchard.
-The promise that Sears planned in trying to revive Ivanovic's career was never delivered, as she was only able to win one title, regularly failed to beat players ranked above her and was bageled (lost 6–0) five times, in addition to failing to reach a single final in 2012.
+Sears and Ivanovic parted ways following Wimbledon 2013, in which Ivanovic was defeated in the second round by Eugenie Bouchard.

 In July 2015 Sears was reappointed by Ivanovic.
-During the 2016 Australian Open Sears collapsed in the stands whilst watching an Ivanovic match.
+During the 2016 Australian Open Sears collapsed in the players box with an allergic reaction whilst watching an Ivanovic match.
 He was taken to hospital, but released the following morning.
 He subsequently laid the blame on an allergic reaction to sushi.
 The partnership ended for a second time with Ivanovic's retirement from tennis in December 2016.

 Sears began working with Ekaterina Makarova in the summer of 2017. in June 2018 he began coaching the Estonian player Anett Kontaveit but that arrangement came to an end in April 2021.

+Sears coached Emma Raducanu in 2021 to the Wimbledon 4th round.